samullen/presentations/tdd_youve_been_doing_it_all_along/presentation.md

 - TDD increases initial dev time by 10-30%.
 - It reduces bugs in production by 40-80%
 - Ruby on Rails, Chrysler Comprehensive Compensation System, Windows 7
-- Lest anyone think I'm unfair
+- Lest anyone think I'm not "fair and balanced"

 ---